Table of Contents

-Yes, but your payment will be subject to a late fee.
-To avoid paying a late fee, please pay online or mail your payment and have it postmarked by February 3.
+Yes, but prices increase on January 24th.
+To avoid paying the higher rate, please pay online or mail your payment and have it postmarked by January 24th.

 Yes.
-Spectators tickets will be sold at the door for $10.00 or in advance for $7.00 for general admission.
+Spectators tickets will be sold at the door for $15.00 or in advance for $10.00.
 Spectators who are full time Cal Poly students get in for free.

 Yes.
-As long as you sent your payment in by the early registration deadline, you will not be charged any additional fees.
-You are free to add and drop entries until registration closes after February 3rd.
+As long as you sent your payment in by the registration deadline, you will not be charged any additional fees.
+You are free to add and drop entries until registration closes after February 4th.

 We do not allow costumes in Newcomer or Bronze level.
 We use the CDA costume definition as defined at http://www.collegiatedancesport.org/costumes/ If you have a question about what qualifies as a costume, please email us at firstname.lastname@example.org

 We accept online payment through EventBrite as well as check payment.

 Yes!
 Our competition is open to all amateur dancers.
 The only restriction is that you cannot be a professional dancer - someone who has declared that they are a professional or whose full time profession is teaching or performing dance.